-The goal of the NoisePage project is to build self-driving DBMS that will continue to operate on its own long after you are dead.
+The goal of the NoisePage project is to build a self-driving DBMS that will continue to operate on its own long after you are dead.

 Our plan is for NoisePage to support the most common database tuning techniques without requiring humans to determine the right way and proper time to deploy them.
 It will also enable new optimizations that are important for modern high-performance DBMSs, but which are not possible today because the complexity of managing these systems has surpassed human experts' abilities.